RLButch/project-4-stroke-predictions/README.md

 A correlation matrix was performed on the dataset between the numerical features in the data.
 As shown in the matrix, most of the features are not highly correlated with any other features.
 BMI has a weakly positive correlation with stroke which is the most obvious correlation within the matrix.

 A random forest model was chosen for this project as it fits the dataset - our dataset is slightly imbalanced, not unexpectedly but the lack of of stroke within the dataset is far lesser than the incidence of stroke which creates the imbalance in the dataset.  (it would be expected in this type of dataset that the non-stroke incidence would outweigh the stroke incidence, like in a finance dataset where standard transactions would outweigh the number of fraudulent transactions).
 After much researching it was found that the random forest algorithm is idea for dealing with data imbalance.
 It is a strong modelling technique and is much sturdier than a single decision tree.
 The aggregation of several trees limits the possibility of data overfitting and miscalculations due to bias.
 Random forest has also historically been a model of choice for healthcare datasets.
+In Random Forest, feature importance comes for free when training a model, so it is a great way to verify initial hypotheses and identify ‘what’ the model is learning.

 Our first algorithm attempt was to use SMOTE (Synthetic Minority Oversampling Technique) with the random forest which resulted in a reasonable accuracy but wasn't predicting the data as efficiently as we would like.
 SMOTE is an oversampling technique that uses a minority class to generate synthetic samples.
 It typically overcomes overfitting problems raised by random oversampling.
 It randomly selects a minority case instance (in this case a stroke) and finds its nearest neighbour.
 Then it generates synthetic models by randomly choosing one of the neighbours and forms a line segement in the feature space.
 In this case of this project, it resulted in the least accuracy and lowest confusion matrix values (shown below).
 "Over-sampling does not increase information; however by replication it raises the weight of the minority samples"  (https://statistics.berkeley.edu/sites/default/files/tech-reports/666.pdf).
 It is important in health datasets that we don't over predict strokes but under prediction would possibly be a bigger problem - where an at risk patient goes undetected.
 Hence over-sampling is an acceptable technique on these types of datasets (imbalanced).

-On the training data:                                        On the test data
+On the training data:  (a subset to train a model)              On the test data (a subset to test the trained data)
          	Predicted 0 Predicted 1                      	              Predicted 0 	Predicted 1
 Actual 0	   3385            0                                 Actual 0 	   848          	2
 Actual 0	      0           3391                               Actual 1      27	         817